Can I play Stadia games on Google TV devices?

 - Xiaomi Mi Box 3 and Mi Box 4

-The addition of new devices also means that Bluetooth, PlayStation, and Xbox controllers can be used to play Stadia games on the television if the device supports it, such as the Nvidia Shield TV and Nvidia Shield TV Pro.
+The addition of new devices also meant that Bluetooth, PlayStation, and Xbox controllers could play Stadia games on the television if the device supported it, such as the Nvidia Shield TV and Nvidia Shield TV Pro.
+Google then allowed any official Stadia TV device to support more third-party controllers or use a smartphone as a controller through the Phone Link option in the mobile Stadia app.

 Unofficial support and future

 Despite the small list, any Android TV box or television with Google TV installed can play Stadia games.
-Users will have to opt in to the "experimental support" feature in the settings if the device is not on the list.
+However, users will have to opt in to the "experimental support" feature in the settings if the device is not on the list.
 It means that the unofficial device can run Stadia games, but it may have problems working properly.

-Google plans to increase the list of officially supported devices in the future, and television manufacturers such as Sony and TCL have committed to support Google TV in upcoming models.
+Google plans to increase the list of officially supported devices in the future, and television manufacturers such as Sony have committed to support Google TV in upcoming models.
 In the meantime, one of the best Google TV devices to start playing Stadia games on would be the Chromecast with Google TV with its great performance at a reasonable price.

 Stadia will now work on these Android TV devices